getkyo/kyo/README.md

 The `kyo-direct` module is constructed as a wrapper around [dotty-cps-async](https://github.com/rssh/dotty-cps-async).

-> Note: `defer` is currently one of only two user-facing macros in Kyo.
-All other features use regular language constructs.

 ### Defining an App

 `KyoApp` offers a structured approach similar to Scala's `App` for defining application entry points.
 However, it comes with added capabilities, handling a suite of default effects.
 As a result, the `run` method within `KyoApp` can accommodate various effects, such as IO, Async, Resource, Clock, Console, Random, Timer, and Aspect.